TKomericki/Rhetos-wiki/Data-migration.md

 * For example, if the old script inserted some incorrect data, then the new version of the script might leave the old incorrect data on databases where the old script has already been executed.

-As a rule of thumb, it best to **always add a new script that corrects the data, instead of modifying the existing one**.
+As a rule of thumb, it is best to **always add a new script that corrects the data, instead of modifying the existing one**.

 * This way, you can be sure that the result will be the same on all environments, whether the old script has been executed previously or not.